-Commentary - Contract assets

-AASB 15.116c

-1. If Councils have revenue recognised in the current year which relates to performance obligations satisfied in prior years, for example due to a change in transaction price then Council should disclose the revenue recognised from performance obligations satisfied in previous periods.
+Commentary / - Contract assets AASB 15.116c If Councils have revenue recognised in the current year which relates to performance obligations satisfied in prior years, for example due to a change in transaction price then Council should disclose the revenue recognised from performance obligations satisfied in previous periods.
+AASB 15.91-94 Costs to obtain a contract It is considered rare for Council to have significant costs to obtain a contract and therefore the Code does not include them - these costs could include legal fees.

-AASB 15.91-94

-Costs to obtain a contract

-It is considered rare for Council to have significant costs to obtain a contract and therefore the Code does not include them - these costs could include legal fees.
 The following is an accounting policy which can be used if Council do have these assets.
 Costs to obtain a contract are only capitalised when they are directly related to a contract, and it is probable that they will be recovered in the future.
 Costs incurred that would have been incurred regardless of whether the contract was won are expensed unless those costs are explicitly chargeable to the customer in any case (whether or not the contract is won).
 The capitalised costs are amortised on a systematic basis that is consistent with the transfer to the customer of the goods or services to which the asset relates.'

+C1-7 Non-current assets classified as held for sale

-2022 \$'000 2021 \$'000
+2023 \$'000 2022 \$'000

 Land - 1,560

 Buildings - 6,032

 Plant and equipment - -

 - 7,592